kawaicheung/book-on-naming-things/manuscript/0_C_OvercomingAmbiguity.md

 ## Overcoming Ambiguity

 One of the most common symptoms of a bad method name is ambiguity.
-Ambiguous names are often a sign that the method is doing too much.
-In these cases, we might decide to refactor the method into smaller pieces.
+Ambiguous names are often a sign that a method is doing too much.
+In these cases, you might have the urge to refactor the method into smaller pieces.

-However, sometimes we don't need to make such a deep cut -- at least not now.
-The more pragmatic short-term fix could be in a more well-considered name.
-We might still decide to refactor the method later, but finding that sharper name might be enough for right now.
+However, sometimes you don't need to make such a deep cut -- at least not *right now*.
+The more pragmatic fix could be in a more precise name.
+You might still decide to refactor later, but finding that sharper name might be enough in the interim.

 Here's an example.